Many Average Partial Effects: with An Application to Text Regression: Main Results under High-level Assumptions

 \section{Main Results under High-level Assumptions}

-In this section we introduce a version of our asymptotic results under high-level conditions.
-They serve as building blocks for results in Section \ref{sec:main}.
+In this section we shall introduce a version of our asymptotic results under high-level conditions.
+It serves as a building block for results in Section \ref{sec:main}.
 Suppose that we have some generic nuisance parameter estimators $\hat \eta^k$ such that $\eta^k\in \H_k$ for $G$ large enough.
 Denote $A_k$, a bounded interval of $\alpha_k$ shrinking with $G$, and $\H_k\subset H_k$, a sparse neighborhood of $\eta^k$ shrinking with $G$, where $H_k\subset \Real^p$ a compact and convex set that contains $\eta^k$.
-Write $B_{1G}$ and $B_{2G}$ as some positive sequences of constants that can possibly diverge to infinity.
-Let $a_G$, $v_G$, $K_G$ be some positive sequences of constants that can possibly grow to infinity, where $a_G \ge G \vee K_G$ and $v_G \ge 1$ for all $G\ge 1$.
+Let $v_G\ge 1$, $D_{G}$, $K_G$ and $B_G$ be some positive sequences of constants that can possibly grow to infinity.
 Let $q \ge 2$ be some constant.
 Further, let $\tau_G$, $\delta_G$ and $\Delta_G$ be some positive sequences of constants that converge to zero and $\Delta_G<1$.